menandmice/micetro_docs/guides/implementation/cloud.rst

 Prerequisites
 ^^^^^^^^^^^^^^^
-For IP Address Management (IPAM), Micetro connects with the cloud service through Micetro Central, and for DNS management, the Micetro DNS agent is required.
-Before proceeding with any actions related to Micetro and its interaction with cloud services, two essential requirements must be met:
+For IP Address Management (IPAM), Micetro connects with the cloud service through Micetro Central.
+DNS management requires the Micetro DNS agent, and DHCP management requires the Micetro DHCP agent.
+Before proceeding with any actions involving Micetro and cloud services, two critical requirements must be met:

-1. **DNS Agent Installation and Setup**:
+1. **DNS/DHCP Agent Installation and Setup**:

-   * Ensure that the DNS agent is installed on the machine where Micetro Central is running.
+   * Ensure that the Micetro agent is installed on the machine where Micetro Central is running.
-   * For instructions on installing DNS agents, see :ref:`install-controllers`.
+   * For instructions on installing Micetro agents, see :ref:`install-controllers`.

 2. **Network Connectivity**:

-   * Verify that the machine running Micetro Central can establish a connection to the specific cloud instance.
+   * Ensure that the machine hosting Micetro Central can connect to the designated cloud instance.
-   * The connection should be established on port 443/TCP.
-This is a specific network port used for secure communication.
+   * The connection must be made through port 443/TCP, which is reserved for secure communication.
    * For detailed networking requirements, see :ref:`firewall-ports`.